 Research: Health literacy and health disparities in southeastern North Carolina

-In the United States, chronic kidney disease affects racial and ethnic minority populations including American Indians, African-Americans, and Hispanic Americans at higher rates than whites.
+In the United States, kidney failure affects communities of color at higher rates than whites.
 Higher disease rates and poor outcomes for chronic conditions in these groups is a problem that has concerned the medical community for decades.

-As a doctor, I work to provide the highest quality medical care possible to these patients.
-As a researcher, I ask, “Why do these disparities exist, and what can we do to narrow the gap?”
+As a doctor, I work to provide the highest quality medical care possible to these people.
+As a researcher, I ask, "Why do these disparities exist and what can we do to narrow the gap?"

-In North Carolina, health disparities are even greater in the southeastern counties where the rates of kidney disease are among the highest in the country.
-Here, racial and ethnic minorities are twice as likely to die from chronic kidney disease or develop end-stage kidney disease, or kidney failure.
+In North Carolina, health disparities are even greater in the southeastern counties, where the rates of kidney disease are among the highest in the country.
+Here, people of color are twice as likely to die from kidney disease or to develop kidney failure.

-With a grant from the American Kidney Fund Clinical Scientist in Nephrology Program, we are studying ways to prevent and improve outcomes for chronic kidney disease in southeastern North Carolina, with an initial focus on Robeson County.
+With a grant from the American Kidney Fund's Clinical Scientist in Nephrology Program, we are studying ways to prevent and improve outcomes for kidney disease in southeastern North Carolina, with an initial focus on Robeson County.

-The counties in southeastern North Carolina are among the poorest in the United States, and as such, their residents suffer several economic, social and structural barriers to achieving good health outcomes.
-In Robeson County alone, where 40 percent of the population is American Indian Lumbee and 30 percent is African-American, the mortality rate for diabetes, kidney disease and cardiovascular disease is more than twice the state average.
+The counties in southeastern North Carolina are among the poorest in the United States.
+As such, their residents suffer several economic, social and structural barriers to achieving good health outcomes.
+In Robeson County alone, where 40% of the population is American Indian Lumbee and 30% is Black, the mortality rate for diabetes, kidney disease and heart disease is more than twice the state average.

 Many individuals in these groups experience high social, emotional and economic stress throughout their lives.
-Prolonged and accumulated stresses can lead to higher rates of disease and poor outcomes for chronic conditions, such as chronic kidney disease, because people under stress may often have limited stress and coping skills, are not good at communicating with caregivers and doctors, and they often have lower health literacy—the ability to obtain, read, understand and use health care information.
+Prolonged and accumulated stresses can lead to higher rates of disease and poor outcomes for chronic conditions like kidney disease because people under stress often have limited coping skills, are not good at communicating with caregivers and doctors and have lower health literacy: the ability to obtain, read and understand and use health care information.

-We believe that by studying health literacy, self-care behaviors, self-confidence, stress and coping, social support, and self-management skills related to chronic kidney disease, we can improve long-term health outcomes because:
+We believe that by studying health literacy, self-care behaviors, self-confidence, stress and coping, social support and self-management skills related to kidney disease, we can improve long-term health outcomes because:

-- Health outcomes are improved by modification of self-care behaviors such as diet, lifestyle, and self-management skills like communication with caregivers and taking medication as prescribed;
+- Health outcomes are improved by modification of self-care behaviors, such as eating, lifestyle and self-management skills like communication with caregivers and taking medication as prescribed

-- Previous work has shown that interventions based on comprehensive assessments of these individual- and community-level factors can mprove health outcomes for chronic diseases including chronic kidney disease.
+- Previous work has shown that interventions based on comprehensive assessments of these individual- and community-level factors can improve health outcomes for chronic diseases, including kidney disease.

-By identifying how and why these factors are associated with poor outcomes for chronic kidney disease, we will eventually be able to develop interventions that are tailored to the population in our study, but are broad enough to improve health across the region and nuanced enough to address critical differences among the racial/ethnic populations.
-We consider this to be the beginning of a sustained effort in the region to address these health disparities related to chronic kidney disease.
-With the generous support of the American Kidney Fund Clinical Scientist in Nephrology Program, we are now positioned to develop a long-term public health agenda to achieve these goals.
+By identifying how and why these factors are associated with poor outcomes for kidney disease, we will eventually be able to develop interventions that are tailored to the population in our study, but are broad enough to improve health across the region, and nuanced enough to address critical differences among the racial/ethnic populations.
+We consider this to be the beginning of a sustained effort in the region to address these health disparities related to kidney disease.
+With the generous support of the American Kidney Fund's Clinical Scientist in Nephrology Program, we are now positioned to develop a long-term public health agenda to achieve these goals